davebland/the-mountain-logbook/README.md

 ![Screenshot](static/images/screenshot.jpg?)
 ## UX
-The application is primarily for people who will already be keeping a logbook of some kind, likely either a paper based or spreadsheet.
+The application is primarily for people who will already be keeping a logbook of some kind, likely either paper based or spreadsheet.
 For this reason, the user interface will use a table layout as this will be familiar and should aid user take-up.
 ### User Stories
 1. On first opening the application the user can either login to an existing account using an email address or create a new account by supplying a unique email address and display name.
 2. It will not be possible to create accounts with duplicate email addresses and users will get clear feedback if an email address already exists.